CentralLabFacilities/simple_robot_gaze/README.md

         - srgplugins.mekarobot

 What kind of data are you sending via your input stream, corresponds to priorities.
 Currently implemented:
-ROS: ros:People, ros:PointStamped
+ROS: ros:People, ros:PointStamped, ros:MarkerArray
 RSB: rsb:Faces, rsb:SphericalDirectionFloat

     datatypes:
     - ros:People
     - rsb:SphericalDirectionFloat

-Resolution of the data source, corresponds to the priorities
+Resolution of the data source, corresponds to the priorities.
+NOTE: In case of an MarkerArray msg, just copy an existing value or simple write 1x1 since the marker position needs NO transformation.

     resolution:
         - 320x240
         - 320x240

 Robot's field of view horizontal and vertical (in degree), also corresponds to the priorities.
+NOTE: In case of an MarkerArray msg, just copy an existing value or simple write 1x1 since the marker position needs NO transformation.

     fov:
         - 66.0x40.0